-That figure equates to almost seven percent of the U.S. adult population.
-Overall, approximately 350 million people around the world suffer from depression, which is a leading cause of disability.
-While regular treatments such as therapy and medication continue to remain popular, some are ruminating on CBD as a possible solution.
+According to the World Health Organization (WHO), approximately 280 million people worldwide suffer from depression, a leading cause of disability.
+While regular treatments such as therapy and medication remain popular, some contemplate CBD as a possible solution.

-There is an increasing body of evidence which suggests that CBD may be an effective method of treating depression.
+An increasing body of evidence suggests that CBD may be an effective method of helping with depression.
 Moreover, CBD is less likely to cause the negative side effects associated with traditional medication.
-Keep reading to learn more about depression, and to discover whether CBD could be part of the solution for you.
+Keep reading to learn more about depression and to discover whether CBD is a viable solution.

-Although depression is a complex disorder, it can most simply be described as a medical illness that has a negative impact on how you feel, think and act.
-As well as causing profound sadness, depression prevents you from enjoying activities that you once loved.
-If left untreated, depression can lead to an array of physical and emotional problems, as well as reduce your capacity to function at home and at work.
+Although depression is a complex disorder, one can describe it as a medical illness that negatively impacts how someone feels, thinks, and acts.
+As well as causing profound sadness, depression prevents individuals from enjoying activities they once loved.
+If left untreated, depression can lead to various physical and emotional problems and reduce a person’s capacity to function at home and work.

-There are a number of depression symptoms, and not everyone will have the same ones.
+There are many depression symptoms, and not everyone will have the same ones.
 Here is a list of some of the most common: